citusdata/citus/src/backend/distributed/commands/README.md

 The commands module is modeled after `backend/commands` from the postgres repository and contains the logic for Citus on how to run these commands on distributed objects.
-Even though the structure of the directory has some resemblence to its postgres relative, files here are somewhat more finegrained.
+Even though the structure of the directory has some resemblence to its postgres relative, files here are somewhat more fine-grained.
 This is due to the nature of citus commands that are heavily focused on distributed tables.
 Instead of having all commands in `tablecmds.c` they are often moved to files that are named after the command.